amithkoujalgi/amithkoujalgi/docs/projects/razorthink-foresight.md

 ##### Manage and switch working forecasts

 The working forecast gives you the basis for your operational decisions.
-This forecast can be switched to a new run of the baseline forecast or a scenario that you’d like to use for computations.
+This forecast can be switched to a new run of the baseline forecast or a scenario that you'd like to use for computations.